Signs a Tooth Infection is Spreading 2021

-Understanding a tooth abscess
+Understanding a Tooth Abscess

 Just what is an abscess in your tooth?
-Put simply, it is a pocket of infection inside your tooth.
+Put simply.
+It is a pocket of infection inside your tooth.
 While it can occur anywhere inside of the tooth, it is most often seen at the very tip of the root.
 There are typically some very clear indicators of an abscessed tooth, including the following.

 - A persistent toothache that intensifies

-- Rapid onset and extreme sensitivity to cold or hot
+- Rapid onset and extreme sensitivity to cold or hot foods/drinks

-- Sensitivity felt when biting or chewing
+- Sensitivity when biting or chewing

 - Swelling on one side of the face